SamannKC/AprilTag-Pos-Estimation/README.md

 A computer vision system that uses **five AprilTags** to estimate the position and height of a middle marker.

 Four AprilTags are placed at the four corners/edges.
-These four markers are used to establish a reference plane and coordinate system.
-The fifth, middle marker can then be tracked relative to this plane to estimate its **X/Y position, depth, and approximate height**.
+These four markers are used to establish a reference plane .
+The fifth, middle marker can then be tracked relative to this plane to estimate its 3d position.

-The system uses OpenCV and `pupil_apriltags` for real-time detection.

 ## Setup